dattgoswami/BlogStreamliner/README.md

 ## Getting Started

 The src folder has index.ts which creates the server and starts listening on port 3000.
-The routes folder has index.ts file which creates an express router and configures the recipes endpoint to use the module recipes from routes/api/recipes.ts.
+The recipe_routes creates all the required routes.

 ## Instructions